OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 Summary
 -------

 The definition of a term MUST always denote the same thing(s)--known as "referent(s)"--in reality.
-If a proposed change to the definition would change its referents, then a new term with new IRI and definition MUST instead be created.
+If a proposed change to the definition would substantially change its referents, then a new term with new IRI and definition MUST instead be created.

 Purpose
 -------

 Users of an ontology depend on the stability of its terms and their meanings.
-Therefore, changes to the definition of a term should never shift its meaning.
-Put another way, its set of referents MUST remain stable.
+Therefore, changes to the definition of a term should never substantially shift its meaning.
+Put another way, its set of referents MUST remain stable, within reason.
 That is, changes to a term definition should not cause that term to point to different entities than it denotes already.

 Recommendations and Requirements
 -------

-If changing a term definition would change its referent, then instead a new term MUST be created with a new IRI and the new definition.
-Minor changes to the definition for clarity, grammar, and/or proper punctuation that do not change the referent are permitted.
+If changing a term definition would change its referents, then instead a new term MUST be created with a new IRI and the new definition.
+Minor changes to the definition for clarity, grammar, and/or proper punctuation that do not change the referents are permitted.
+What is considered a 'minor change' will likely need to be considered on a case-by-case basis; it is left to the ontology developers to decide.
+However, any feedback from users MUST be taken into account.

 Conditions under which a term must be deprecated according to this principle, or for which term deprecation should be considered, include: